waits in the dark deep reef shadows

 Main Threats

 Commercial overfishing is primary threat, with populations hammered by long-lining and bottom trawling.
-Slow growth and late maturation make them incredibly vulnerable to overfishing pressure in deep waters.
+Slow growth and late maturation make them vulnerable to pressure.

 Population

 At Risk - Declining.
 Hammered by commercial long-lining and bottom trawling.
-Grow slowly and take years to reach breeding age, making them incredibly vulnerable.
-Really big fish, the 50-kilogram grandfathers, are now rare.
+Grow slowly and take years to reach breeding age.
+Really big fish are now rare.

 Conservation Status

-The heavyweight champion of the reef.
-Everything about hapuku says do not mess with it.
 The body is thick, deep and solid.
 It resembles a barrel with fins.
 Colour ranges from dark charcoal grey to rich coppery bronze.
 Faint mottled bands often appear on the flanks.
 An enormous mouth is full of sharp inward-pointing teeth.
 They are designed to grab and hold onto anything that swims past.
 A fish built like a dropped toolbox.
 The structure implies weight.
 The appearance suggests power.
+Everything about hapuku says do not mess with it.
 Ambush predators with a serious lurk game define this species.
 Hapuku do not chase.
 They wait.
 Hiding happens in caves, under ledges or right in the middle of a shipwreck.
 They sit motionless for hours.
 When a hapless crayfish, octopus or small fish drifts too close, the hapuku opens its mouth.
 It creates a vacuum that sucks prey straight into its throat.
 Curiosity is also part of the character.
 They often follow divers.
 Watching occurs from the edge of visibility with big dark eyes.
 A fish that watches before it eats.
 The patience is absolute.
 The strike is sudden.
 Slow growers and slow breeders characterise the life history.
 Hapuku can live for 60 years or more.
 But females do not start spawning until at least 10 years old.
 They gather at specific mounts, underwater hills, to breed.
 This makes them easy to find.
 And easy to wipe out.
 A fish that puts all its eggs in one basket.
 A basket that fishermen know about.
 The aggregation is predictable.
 The vulnerability is high.
 The recovery is slow.
 To catch a hapuku is to catch a dinosaur.
 It is a deep dark grumpy giant.
 It has been hiding in the shadows since grandparents were kids.
 This is the bucket list fish for every serious Kiwi angler.
 The one talked about for years.
 The one that got away, or the one that did not.
 The legend grows with the absence.
 The memory persists.
 The desire remains.
 The line goes down into the dark.
 The hapuku watches.
 The bait drifts past.
 The mouth opens.
 The vacuum sucks.
 The line goes tight.
 Then the fight begins.
 The hapuku does not give up easily.
 It has been waiting for hours.
 It can wait a little longer.
 The resistance is formidable.
 The strength is surprising.
 The outcome is uncertain.
 The angler holds on.
 The fish pulls back.
 The deep water hides the struggle.
 The surface reveals the result.
 Victory or defeat.
 The hapuku carries on.
 It returns to the cave.
 Or it does not.
 The cycle continues.
 The reef remains.
 The giant persists.
+No one told it otherwise.